eddelbuettel/bh/README.md

-This package aims to provide the most useful subset of [Boost](http://www.boost.org/) libraries for template use among CRAN package.
+This package aims to provide the most useful subset of [Boost](http://www.boost.org/) libraries for template use among CRAN packages.
 By placing these libraries in this package, we offer a more efficient distribution system for CRAN as replication of this code in the sources of other packages is avoided.